 If you could only keep one equation from all of physics, it should be this one: F = ma.
 Newton's second law of motion is the most powerful and widely applied equation in classical physics.
 It connects force, mass, and acceleration in a relationship so fundamental that nearly every problem you'll solve in introductory mechanics relies on it.
+It sits at the heart of Newton's three laws and is the bridge between force and kinematics.

 But here's the thing most textbooks gloss over: F = ma is not a definition.
 It's an experimental fact about how the universe works.
 Newton didn't define force as mass times acceleration.
 He discovered, through observation and reasoning, that the acceleration of an object is always directly proportional to the net force acting on it and inversely proportional to its mass.
 That's a statement about nature, not about language.